 Dear Collaborators,

-decayed slightly since the last message, but continues to be
+slightly since the last message, increasing in magnetic complexity to

-Additional C-class activity is expected in the next 24 hours,
+flare.
+Additional C-class activity is expected over the next 24 hours.

 See http://www.SolarMonitor.org for images and